10 Animals You Can Touch Every Day at the Texas State Aquarium

 At the Texas State Aquarium, we’re all about providing extrasensory experiences to excite and engage visitors with animals and nature.
 It’s been scientifically proven that people, especially children, tend to feel more passionately for and care about things they can see and interact with up close and personal – that’s why we foster compassion, education, and conservation via the ability to touch and feel certain animals.

-We hope the thrill of petting a shark’s tough skin, feeling the tingling tube feet of a sea star, and holding a live conch will create lasting memories in our guests’ minds for years to come, and also inspire them to care about our world’s oceans and the inhabitants that swim, splash, and scuttle beneath their waves.
+We hope the thrill of petting a shark’s tough skin, feeling the tingling tube feet of a sea star, and getting hands-on with a live conch will create lasting memories in our guests’ minds for years to come, and also inspire more care about our world’s oceans and the inhabitants that swim, splash, and scuttle beneath the waves.

 Below is a list of the many totally touchable animals you can encounter at the Texas State Aquarium:

 Found in the Caribbean, Atlantic, and the Gulf of Mexico, the striped hermit crabs in our Living Shores touch pool area are only hermit-like as a defense mechanism, and because as they grow, they have to change shells, temporarily exposing their soft, vulnerable bodies to the world.
 The striped hermit’s body and legs are dark green or brown, streaked with white.
 Adult crabs often occupy shells of over 10 cm.
 (4 in.) in length.

 2. Horseshoe crab

 Did you know we have an animal older than the dinosaurs that you can actually touch?!
 That’s right; the hard-shelled, blue-blooded horseshoe crab has been scuttling around the earth for over 300 million years!
 Though with their hard exoskeletons, ten legs, nine eyes, and long tails called telsons, they seem to look more like they come from outer space than earth.
 These can be found in our Living Shores touch pool area.